 Business Casual Skirt

-Business skirts are modern and very elegant looking, so we also need to break their formality with some casual elements.
+Business skirts are modern and very elegant, so we also need to break their formality with casual elements.
 Let’s not compromise the length as it would be inappropriate for the professional environment.
 Instead, try wearing the pencil skirt with an informal shirt tucked in or a flared skirt with a plain t-shirt that fits you well.
-Don’t wear your heels if you want to keep it informal, try reaching for your ballerinas or loafers instead.
+Don’t wear heels if you want to keep it informal; try reaching for your ballerinas or loafers instead.

 Business Casual Suit

-Suit is without doubt the most formal piece of all the business formal wardrobe classics but don’t think that you cannot get some wear from it in the business casual at work.
-Go for a suit in bright pastel colours, that can be easily combined with a simple white t-shirt and ballerinas, if you go for a business casual interview.
+The suit is, without doubt, the most formal piece of all the business formal wardrobe classics but don’t think that you cannot get some wear from it in the business casual at work.
+Go for a suit in bright pastel colors that can be easily combined with a simple white t-shirt and ballerinas if you go for a business casual interview.
 If your company allows it, go for the look with elegant leather sneakers and wear them with a floral or checked pantsuit.

 Business Casual Shoes

 To complete the perfect business casual outfit, you should take care of your shoes.
 As we always say, shoes can make or break your outfit, depending on what shoes you wear and if you take care of them.
-Business casual dress code gives you some room to play with your shoewear, so try going for a sleek-looking penny loafers, informal brogues to break your otherwise formal outfit or elegant high-quality chelsea boots to keep your feet warm on the coldest days.
+The business casual dress code gives you room to play with your shoewear, so try going for sleek-looking penny loafers, casual brogues to break your otherwise formal outfit, or elegant high-quality chelsea boots to keep your feet warm on the coldest days.

 Business Casual Colors

-For most women, business wardrobe consists of basic pieces in neutral colors, such as black, dark blue, beige or white.
-Luckily for all, business casual style allows us to introduce more colors into our daily outfits and have the whole color scheme available to us.
+For most women, a business wardrobe consists of essential pieces in neutral colors, such as black, dark blue, beige, or white.
+Luckily for all, the business casual style allows us to introduce more colors into our daily outfits and make the whole color scheme available.

 Start building your outfit with essentials in basic colors and slowly add some touches of color – whether it’s a pastel one or more daring, shiny colors.
-It’s also easy to combine neutral basics with pieces with an interesting pattern, such as dots, stripes or even leopard.
+It’s also easy to combine neutral basics with pieces with an interesting pattern, such as dots, stripes, or even leopards.
 Remember, it’s all about finding the right balance!

-- Yoga pants, leggings or ripped pants are a definitive no-go in the business casual attire.
+- Yoga pants, leggings, or ripped pants are a no-go in business casual attire.